 If you have been divorced or widowed, and are considering remarriage, your eligibility to continue receiving SSDI benefits from your former spouse’s earning record may be terminated.
 Under federal law, a surviving spouse who is 60 years old or older may continue receiving Social Security payments until death, unless he or she remarries.
 This rule also applies to surviving spouses who are at least 50 years old and are disabled.

 However, if you are a surviving divorced spouse, you may still be able to receive SSDI benefits if you remarry.
 This only applies in certain situations.
 Knowing your options can help you understand your eligibility for SSDI payments, which can help you pursue the financial benefits you need.

 You may retain your SSDI benefits from your deceased ex-spouse if you:

-contact us today.
+For diligent representation, contact us today.
 We offer free case evaluations for your convenience.

 We have been helping accident injury victims in Michigan win the maximum settlement for their injuries for 25+ years.

 Take a look at what some of our previous clients have to say about the high caliber of the services we provide.